isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Designation Process.md

 <p>Parties can seek reconsideration from the Minister within 14 calendar
-days after his decision on designation; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration outcome.&nbsp;</p>
+days after his decision on designation; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration decision.</p>
 <p></p>
 <p>The Minister’s decision to designate the entity remains in effect, and
 must be complied with until it is cancelled or substituted on reconsideration.
-The Minister’s reconsideration decision remains in effect until and unless it is reversed on appeal.</p>
+The Minister’s reconsideration decision remains in effect until it is reversed on appeal.</p>
 </div>
 </details>
 </div>